What is a New Years Eve in Venice like?

-New years Eve to me has always brought mixed emotions.
+New years Eve always brings mixed emotions to many.
 Initially, everyone agrees to make it to at least three events toomany on the same night.
 Naturally, the following year we resolutely swear that we want nothing to do with the event at all, and hide away in an obsolete place refusing to even acknowledge the time or date.
-By the following year, when we have realized that this is also not the answer, we are coming round to the idea of just one simple plan and quite possibly in Venice.
+By the following year, when we have realized that this is also not the answer, we come around to the idea of just one simple plan: a New Years in Venice.

-Whilst Venice typically lends itself to spontaneity, and endless rolling parties, I would suggest that New Year’s Eve is the exception.
-If you have chosen to spend New Year’s Eve in Venice my advice to you would be preparation.
+While Venice typically lends itself to spontaneity and endless rolling parties, I would suggest that New Year’s Eve is the exception.
+If you have chosen to spend New Year’s Eve in Venice, my advice to you would be preparation.
 Despite slightly muting the sensation of being carefree and wild, it will inevitable take much of the pressure off.

 The traditional scene can be found unsurprisingly in San Mark’s square, where locals and tourists alike will gather expectantly.
 This, as you can imagine, is a spectacular sight.
 And especially at this strange transition period from one year to the next, the timelessness of Venice feels like the juxtaposition.
 As the Campanile sounds out the countdown, the excitement builds.
 Swaying and singing, chanting and dancing the best way to enjoy it is to embrace it.

 At Midnight an incredible explosion of fireworks lights up the sky.
 These can also be seen from Punta Della Dogana, or pretty much anywhere in Venice, including along the Riva dei Schiavioni.
 But there is something about being at the very heart of it all, which feels childishly wonderful.
 Inevitably, you will make friends within the crowd, but be sure to hold on tightly to your party.